AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-implement.md

 ## Data blending

-Events from prompt, response, feedback, and signal events datasets are merged by the Conversation Blender service into a dedicated blended conversation events dataset.
+The conversation blender service merges events from prompt, response, feedback, and signal events datasets into a dedicated blended conversation events dataset.
 That dataset is used in Customer Journey Analytics as part of a connection.
 The components within that dataset are added to the data views you have specified for a Conversation Insights configuration.